-During her life, she was living at Nursery Gardens, Herne, Kent on 3 Apr 1881, less than a mile from her uncle Abraham Mount, sister Nellie Stupple and sister Elizabeth Stupple who were living in Eddington, Kent, England, her cousin on her father's side Walter Mount who was living in Eddington, Kent, England, her uncle James Stupple who was living at 10 Victoria Terrace, Herne Bay, Kent, England and her cousin on her father's side Frederick Stupple and cousin on her father's side James Stuppell who were living at 10 Victoria Terrace, Herne Bay, Kent, England1; at King Street, Herne Bay on 5 Apr 18918; at 3 Danes Cottage, Faversham on 31 Mar 19016; at Quay Lane, Faversham on 2 Apr 19117; and at 24 South Road, Faversham on 29 Sept 19392.
+During her life, she was living at Nursery Gardens, Herne, Kent on 3 Apr 18811 - less than a mile from her uncle James, sister Nellie Stupple, and sister Elizabeth Stupple who were living at 10 Victoria Terrace, Herne Bay, Kent, England and her cousin on her father's side Frederick and cousin on her father's side James Stuppell who were living at 10 Victoria Terrace, Herne Bay, Kent, England; at King Street, Herne Bay on 5 Apr 18916 - less than a mile from her uncle Abraham Mount who was living at 2 Salts Lane, Herne Bay, Kent, England; at 3 Danes Cottage, Faversham on 31 Mar 19018; at Quay Lane, Faversham on 2 Apr 19117; and at 24 South Road, Faversham on 29 Sept 19392.

 Date of residence (3 Apr 1881) differs from mother's in same year (1881)